ee538/fall24-project-niveditha-7/REPORT.md

 2. Link youtube: [Youtube Video Link](https://www.youtube.com/watch?v=5uOlsDhjrDM&t=25s)

 ## Project Overview
-The TrojanMap project is a comprehensive application designed to manage and analyze geographic data using graph-based approaches.
+The TrojanMap project is designed to manage and analyze geographic data using graph-based approaches.
 It includes functionalities such as shortest path computation, traveling salesman problem solving, and data extraction using regular expressions.
 The project demonstrates practical applications of algorithms for solving real-world navigation and optimization problems, tailored for the USC area.
-The overview of different functionalities is as follows :
+The overview of different functionalities is the following :

 ![Project Overview](ubuntu/images/Overview.JPG)